Mosaal/cozy-photos/ESOF/4th-Report/4th Report.md

 - Acceptance Testing (customer pre-release testing)
 - Regression Testing (evaluate the results)

+Each phase require different test types.
+And each test has different types too.
+Tests can be a Black Box test (according to external specification) or White Box test (according to program structure).

+Of course that in some projects some tests might not be executed.
+It depends mostly in the project desgin and the initial requirements.
+In the case of the Cozy team it is crucial to follow a good validation plan.
+The project, given its complexity can become very hard to validate and keep updated.
+That is why a good planing for Verifications and Validations is required.

 ## Report Test Statistics and Analytics
 In order to be able to report the results of the different tests associated with the platform we had to, first of all, set up a development environment.
 The environment itself is made up of two parts: an easy-to-use Virtual Machine and a local Node.js tool called `cozy-dev`.
 In order to have everything up and running you must follow the following steps: